Open days: five mistakes to avoid

 And while it might sound stupid, make sure you know which campus you're going to.
 Many universities have more than one, some of which are in the same town (and others which aren't!) which can confuse things.

-Who should you take to an open day?
-We weigh up your options...
+- Read more: who should you take to an open day?

-Even if you’re shy or even a little intimidated by your surroundings, try your best to be outgoing and friendly, rather than stick exclusively to your family.
+Even if you’re shy or even a little intimidated by your surroundings, try your best to be outgoing and friendly rather than sticking exclusively to your family.

 4. Don't arrive without a clueThink beforehand about what you want to get out of the day: what are the things to find out that could help you decide if this is the right university, and course, for you?